brahma-adshonor/gohook/README.md

 The most significant feature this library provided that makes it distinguished from others is that it supports calling back to the original function.

-Read this blogpost for further explanation of the implementation detail: https://www.cnblogs.com/catch/p/10973611.html
+Read following blogpost for further explanation of the implementation detail: [1](https://www.cnblogs.com/catch/p/10973611.html),[2](https://onedrive.live.com/View.aspx?resid=7804A3BDAEB13A9F!58083&authkey=!AKVlLS9s9KYh07s)

 ## How it works